Sonone32/discord-emoji-counter/README.md

 ## Brief

 Snippet created for discord servers.
 Allows users to vote and delete contents instead of waiting for a moderator to respond to it.
-Responds to the ❌ emoji reaction.
+Responds to the ❌ emoji reaction by default.

 ## Commands

-- Use `%minvote` to see the minimum amount of ❌ reaction needed to delete a message.
+- Use `%minvote` to see the minimum amount of a certain reaction needed to delete a message.
 - Use `%minvote <number>` to set the aforementioned minimum amount.
 - Use `%emoji` to see the currently monitored emoji reaction.
 - Use `%emoji <emoji>` to set the currently monitored emoji reaction.
 Note that the bot only checks for a character(which is what an emoji is) so if you entered an invalid emoji but a valid character the bot will malfunction; this can be easily fixable by resetting the emoji to watch out for.